 Contemporary corporations are dependent on third parties geographically dispersed across the globe.
-Enterprises are increasingly aware of the need to monitor their third parties.
-However, what they often fail to realize is the potentially devastating impact of risks specific to the location in which their third parties or global operations reside, and the ongoing monitoring required of these location-based risks to minimize or avoid business disruption.
+Enterprises are increasingly aware of the need to monitor their third party suppliers.
+However, what they often fail to realize is the potentially catastrophic impact of risks specific to the location in which their third party suppliers or global operations reside, and the ongoing monitoring required of these location-based risks to minimize or avoid business and supply chain disruptions.

-Geo-Political risk is only one of 14 categories of third-party and location-based risks that Supply Wisdom monitors, however we have created this ranking highlighting Geo-Political risk for two reasons.
-Firstly, we believe Geo-Political risks may pose the highest level of global business disruption risks that are not being adequately monitored by enterprises today.
+Geo-Political risk is only one of 14 categories of third-party and location-based risks that Supply Wisdom monitors; however, we have created this ranking highlighting Geo-Political risk for two reasons.
+Firstly, we believe Geo-Political risks may pose the highest level of global business disruption and supply chain risks that are not being adequately monitored by enterprises today.
 Secondly, we believe it effectively illustrates how much location-based risk can vary from one country to another.
 Beyond that, companies need to understand that Geo-political risk is not static throughout the year but is instead in a constant state of flux.

 The 2020 Geo-Political Risk Map

 Here, we present the Geo-Political risk ranking of the countries (and Puerto Rico) currently monitored by Supply Wisdom® as frequently used global sourcing and supply chain destinations.
 The Geo-Political risk scores used to compile the ranking in this report represent the latest risk levels as we entered into the first quarter of 2020.
 Explore how the 60 countries perform on Geo-Political Risk in the following map.

 Highest Risk: Ukraine

 In Supply Wisdom’s location framework, there are three parameters that comprise the Geo-Political risk category.
 They are: